jim-schwoebel/dopg_cli/README.md

 source env/bin/activate
 pip3 install -r requirements.txt
 ```
-Next, you can setup the cli (you will need your api key and must have already created a managed database postgres instance).
+Next, you can setup the cli (you will need your api key and must have already created a managed database postgres instance):
 ```
 python3 cli.py
 ```